sst/guide/_chapters/deploying-through-seed.md

   - cd frontend && npm install
 ```

-And let's commit and push this change.
+{%change%} And let's commit and push this change.

-{%change%} Push the change using.

 ``` bash
 $ git add .